John Pelling (fencer)

-John Albert Pelling (born 27 May 1936) is a British fencer.
+John Albert Pelling (27 May 1936 – 14 June 2023) was a British fencer.
+He won a silver medal at the 1960 Rome in the épée team event.
+Pelling died on 14 June 2023, at the age of 87.

 Fencing career

-He won a silver medal in the team épée event at the 1960 Summer Olympics.
+Pelling won a silver medal in the team épée event at the 1960 Summer Olympics.

 He represented England and won a gold medal and silver medal in the épée events at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
 Four years later he repeated the success at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

-He was a twice British fencing champion, winning the épée title at the British Fencing Championships in 1961 and 1965.
+Pelling was a twice British fencing champion, winning the épée title at the British Fencing Championships in 1961 and 1965.